Dickinsonians Grow Food on Our Organic College Farm

 Dickinson is aggressively working to accurately calculate what percentage of the food served in Dickinson's Dining Services Program is local and community-based, certified-organic, fair-trade, humane and ecologically sound.
 A portion of our local food is grown by our students at the 50-acre Dickinson College Organic Farm.

-Vegetarian options are available at all meals in the dining halls, vegan and Kosher meals are served at the KOVE, and organic produce and grass-fed meats from the Dickinson College Organic Farm and other local farms are featured at several special events during the year.
+Vegetarian options are available at all meals in all dining venues.
+Vegan and Kosher meals are served at the KOVE in the dining hall.
+Organic produce and grass-fed meats from the Dickinson Farm and other local vendors are featured at several special events during the year.
 Our campus food is the largest source of nitrogen for the college, but not the only one.
 Our sustainable food initiaitves help to reduce this footprint.